 - Family and friends complain about your phone usage.
 If your friends and family tell you that you spend too much time on your phone, you might be addicted to it.
 It could be negatively impacting your family time or social life.

 I want to challenge you to go a whole day with no electronics or cell phones.
 I know you can do it!!
 Rules

 - Make your friends and family hold you accountable.
 No, you aren’t allowed to hold yourself accountable that’s cheating and totally biased haha!

-One thing I’ve gotten out of leaving my phone behind or even just placing it on Do Not Disturb is being able to pay closer to the things around me.
+One thing I’ve gotten out of leaving my phone behind or also just placing it on Do Not Disturb is being able to pay closer to the things around me.
 For instance, as much as I know it’s against the law, I tend to text and drive.
-I know I know, I’m a terrible person, but I’m a work in progress.
+I know I do, I’m a terrible person, but I’m a work in progress.
 I’ve realized texting and driving comes with tons of swerving which to some, may look like I’m under the influence.
-Let’s not forget those moments you’re so caught up in your phone that you forget the street or exit you needed to get you to an important event.
+Let’s not forget those moments you’re so caught up in your phone that you ignore the street or exit you needed to get you to an important event.
 It’s just not a fun feeling.
 But as I was saying, I’ve managed to challenge myself.
 So with that, I’ve even managed to be more involved in the conversations I was having with my friends and family.
-I then began to feel a little crappy knowing that when I am near my phone I’m not necessarily giving folks my undivided attention.
+I then began to feel a little crappy knowing that when I am near my phone, I’m not necessarily giving folks my undivided attention.
 We need to learn how to go back to the old days when we didn’t necessarily have all the bells and whistles in one contraption.
 The days where you’d hang out with friends and find other forms of entertainment that completely involved you at 100%.
-I encourage you all to take this no cell challenge and pick up and oldie but goodie habit or hobby that involves the ones you love and see what a difference it makes.
-This is was true happiness is.
+I encourage you all to take this no cell challenge and pick up and oldie but goodie habit or hobby that includes the ones you love and see what a difference it makes.
+This is true happiness is.
 Being more involved in others than to always get instant gratification from seeing how many likes you get on a photo or views on your snapchat.